quicwg/base-drafts/draft-ietf-quic-qpack.md

 permitted by the value of SETTINGS_QPACK_BLOCKED_STREAMS, compression efficiency can be improved by referencing dynamic table entries that are still in transit, but if there is loss or reordering the stream can become blocked at the decoder.
-An encoder avoids the rist of blocking by only referencing dynamic table entries which have been acknowledged, but this means using literals.
+An encoder avoids the risk of blocking by only referencing dynamic table entries which have been acknowledged, but this means using literals.
 Since literals make the header block larger, this can result in the encoder becoming blocked on congestion or flow control limits.

 An encoder MUST limit the number of streams which could become blocked to the value of SETTINGS_QPACK_BLOCKED_STREAMS at all times.
-Note that the decoder's count of streams which are actually blocked will be at most the encoder's count of streams which could become blocked.
+Note that the decoder might not actually become blocked on every stream which risks becoming blocked.
 If the decoder encounters more blocked streams than it promised to support, it SHOULD treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 # Wire Format